tonyoseko99/jenga-shop/README.md

 # e-commerce
-- A web app designed and developed to facilitate the sell of products online
+- A web app designed and developed to facilitate the sale of products online

 ## Technologies used
+### Front-End
 - HTML
 - CSS
 - JavasScript
 - React js

+### Backend
+- db.json database hosted on gh-pages (`https://tonyoseko99.github.io/json-api/db.json`)
+- Fake Store API (for fetching and authenticating user login information)
+- Guest sign in credentials: (`username: "mor_2314", password: "83r5^_"`)

 ## Installation
 - Fork or clone the repository